Portland firefighter among three arrested in armed kidnapping downtown

-PORTLAND, OR (KPTV) – A Portland firefighter was among three people arrested after an armed kidnapping in downtown Saturday, according to Portland Police Bureau.
+PORTLAND, OR (KPTV) – A Portland firefighter was among three people arrested after an armed kidnapping in downtown late Saturday night, according to the Portland Police Bureau.

 Police said they followed up with information that developed, which included a car and suspect descriptions.
 Investigators believe the person was kidnapped at gunpoint and driven away.
 Over an hour later, an officer in John’s Landing spotted the suspect car and pulled it over near Southwest California Street and Southwest Macadam Avenue.